jray-8/creature-wars/README.md

 __Additional Rules__:

-- If the creatures have equal power, they each return to their player's hand and cannot be played on the next turn (cooldown 1).
+- If the creatures have equal power, they each return to their player's hand and cannot be played on the next turn (Cooldown 1).

+- If a player cannot play a creature for any reason, they simply take the Base Strength of the enemy creature.

+	- Cards may be on Cooldown or __Frozen__: cannot be played but remain in hand.

 - When 2 creatures from the same Tribe duel, it becomes a _Tribal Clash!_